-- 4. Environmental Reserve Environmental Reserve shall be taken where the Subdivision Authority requires lands to be dedicated as outlined in the Municipal Government Act. - 5.
-Targets and Programs - The County may develop or initiate: - a.
-Programs for riparian reclamation; - b.
-Through partnership with Alberta Environment and Parks, targets or thresholds for air and water quality to monitor changes to the environment and methods to mitigate or eliminate a local or regional effect for the Plan area; - c.
+- c.
 Long-term monitoring programs for water quality and riparian health assessments; and - d.
-Initiatives to reduce energy consumption and promote water conservation, including cogeneration and the use of biomass energy sources for the Plan area. - 6.
+Initiatives to reduce energy consumption and promote water conservation, including cogeneration and the use of biomass energy sources for the Plan area. - 6.4.
 Wetland Inventory Upon reclamation of the Highvale Mine, the County shall create a wetland inventory in order to accurately account for any future wetland losses.
 Funds from wetland losses derived from development activities may be integrated into local stewardship and restoration efforts.

-7. Geotechnical Reports
+7.5.
+Geotechnical Reports

 - a.
-Development adjacent to the Highvale Mine lands should maintain a minimum separation distance from the Mine boundaries, as established by a geotechnical report prepared by a qualified professional.
+Development adjacent to the Highvale Mine lands should maintain a minimum separation distance from the Mine disturbed areasboundaries, as established by a geotechnical report prepared by a qualified professional.
 The report shall define setback areas with a Factor of Safety for property, development, and infrastructure. - b.
-Prior to development on lands within the Highvale Mine, the applicant shall provide the County with a geotechnical report prepared by a qualified professional.
+Prior to development on reclaimed lands within the Highvale-Mine disturbed areas, the applicant shall provide the County with a geotechnical report prepared by a qualified professional.
 The report shall define setback areas with a Factor of Safety for property, development, and infrastructure. - 8.
-Flood Plains and Slopes Permanent development shall not be permitted on: - a.
+Flood Plains, and Slopes and Watercourses Permanent development shall not be permitted en:Future development will be directed away from flood plains, slopes and watercourses as regulated by the County's Land Use Bylaw. - a.
 Lands that are contained within a 1:100 year flood plain.
-Development on such lands may only be considered after site assessments are provided and prepared in accordance with the Land Use Bylaw; or - b.
+Development on such lands may only be considered after site assessments are provided and prepared in accordance with the Land Use Bylaw: or - b.
 Slopes exceeding 15% or on land that is subject to erosion.
 Development on such lands may only be considered after sufficient geotechnical investigation has demonstrated that the site in question is suitable for development in accordance with Alberta Environment and Parks guidelines. - 9.
 Setbacks from Watercourses Any development shall be set back a minimum 6 m from watercourses; however, an additional setback may be required based upon watercourse characteristics, land use, topography, vegetation community composition, and riparian community composition as directed by the County.
 Setbacks for each subdivision or development will be determined based upon the provision of recommendations prepared by a qualified biologist through a biophysical impact assessment, or as determined through the County's Riparian Setback Matrix Model.
 The setbacks are designed to protect against erosion, flooding, loss of fish and wildlife habitat, and damage to natural features. - a.
-All setbacks shall be measured from the top of bank of a ravine or valley, with or without a watercourse: - b.
-The top of bank will be identified during the subdivision and development process to the satisfaction of the County; and - c.
-Lands subject to a waterbody setback shall be dedicated as Environmental Reserve, Environmental Reserve Easement or Conservation Easement, or through the ALUS program.
+All setbacks shall be measured from the top of bank of a ravine or valley, with or without a watercourse: - The top of bank will be identified during the subdivision and development process to the satisfaction of the County; and - c.
+Lands subject to a waterbody setback shall be dedicated as Environmental Reserve, Environmental Reserve Easement or Conservation Easement, or through the ALUS program. - 40.6.
+Reforestation Reforestation within the Highvale Mine lands shall be supported and protected through Environmental Reserve, Environmental Reserve Easement, or Conservation Easement taken at the time of subdivision.